nanikjava/articles/content/post/golang.md

 t := []string{} (is non-nil but zero-length)
 {{< /highlight >}}

 * Interfaces & Receivers
+    * The following snippets shows how to do 'force checking' of contact between **type interface** and **type struct**.
+    {{< highlight go >}}
+    type ValueConverter interface {
+        ConvertValue(v interface{}) (Value, error)
+    }

+    type boolType struct{}

+    var Bool boolType

+    var _ ValueConverter = boolType{}  --> (a)

+    func (boolType) String() string { return "Bool" }

+    func (boolType) ConvertValue(src interface{}) (Value, error) {....}
+    {{< /highlight >}}

+    the above provides a static (compile time) check that boolType satisfies the ValueConverter interface.
+The _ used as a name of the variable tells the compiler to effectively discard the RHS value, but to type-check it and evaluate it if it has any side effects, but the anonymous variable per se doesn't take any process space.

+    It is a handy construct when developing and the method set of an interface and/or the methods implemented by a type are frequently changed.
+The construct serves as a guard against forgetting to match the method sets of a type and of an interface where the intent is to have them compatible.
+It effectively prevents to go install a broken (intermediate) version with such omission.

+    Another example (taken from __https://github.com/Kong/kuma/tree/master/pkg/core/discovery__) where the _sink.go_ enforce the contract inside the _interfaces.go_

+    **sink.go**
+    {{< highlight go >}}
+    package discovery

+    import (
+        mesh_core "github.com/Kong/kuma/pkg/core/resources/apis/mesh"
+        core_model "github.com/Kong/kuma/pkg/core/resources/model"
+    )

+    var _ DiscoverySource = &DiscoverySink{}
+    var _ DiscoveryConsumer = &DiscoverySink{}

+    // DiscoverySink is both a source and a consumer of discovery information. type DiscoverySink struct {
+        DataplaneConsumer DataplaneDiscoveryConsumer
+    }

+    func (s *DiscoverySink) AddConsumer(consumer DiscoveryConsumer) {
+        s.DataplaneConsumer = consumer
+    }

+    func (s *DiscoverySink) OnDataplaneUpdate(dataplane *mesh_core.DataplaneResource) error {
+        if s.DataplaneConsumer != nil {
+            return s.DataplaneConsumer.OnDataplaneUpdate(dataplane)
+        }
+        return nil
+    }
+    func (s *DiscoverySink) OnDataplaneDelete(key core_model.ResourceKey) error {
+        if s.DataplaneConsumer != nil {
+            return s.DataplaneConsumer.OnDataplaneDelete(key)
+        }
+        return nil
+    }
+    {{< /highlight >}}

+    **interfaces.go**
+    {{< highlight go >}}
+    package discovery

+    import (
+        discovery_proto "github.com/Kong/kuma/api/discovery/v1alpha1"
+        mesh_core "github.com/Kong/kuma/pkg/core/resources/apis/mesh"
+        "github.com/Kong/kuma/pkg/core/resources/model"
+    )

+    // DiscoverySource is a source of discovery information, i.e. Services and Workloads. type DiscoverySource interface {
+        AddConsumer(DiscoveryConsumer)
+    }

+    // ServiceInfo combines original proto object with auxiliary information. type ServiceInfo struct {
+        Service *discovery_proto.Service
+    }

+    // WorkloadInfo combines original proto object with auxiliary information. type WorkloadInfo struct {
+        Workload *discovery_proto.Workload
+        Desc     *WorkloadDescription
+    }

+    // WorkloadDescription represents auxiliary information about a Workload. type WorkloadDescription struct {
+        Version   string
+        Endpoints []WorkloadEndpoint
+    }

+    type WorkloadEndpoint struct {
+        Address string
+        Port    uint32
+    }

+    // DiscoveryConsumer is a consumer of discovery information, i.e. Services and Workloads. type DiscoveryConsumer interface {
+        DataplaneDiscoveryConsumer
+    }

+    type DataplaneDiscoveryConsumer interface {
+        OnDataplaneUpdate(*mesh_core.DataplaneResource) error
+        OnDataplaneDelete(model.ResourceKey) error
+    }
+    {{< /highlight >}}
     * Go interfaces generally belong in the package that uses values of the interface type, not the package that implements those values.
 The implementing package should return concrete (usually pointer or struct) types: that way, new methods can be added to implementations without requiring extensive refactoring.
     * Design the API so that it can be tested using the public API of the real implementation.
     * Do not define interfaces before they are used: without a realistic example of usage, it is too difficult to see whether an interface is even necessary, let alone what methods it ought to contain.